microsoft/CCF/doc/developers/auth/jwt.rst

     }
     $ python -m ccf.proposal_generator set_jwt_issuer issuer.json

-The ``issuer`` field is an arbitrary identifier and can be used during token validation to differentiate between multiple issuers.
+The ``issuer`` field is an arbitrary identifier and should be used during token validation to differentiate between multiple issuers.

 Note that ``issuer.json`` has some additional optional fields for more advanced scenarios.
 See :ref:`developers/auth/jwt:Advanced issuer configuration` for details.